deanrad/rxfx/service/README.md

 );
 ```

-Although there are [hooks and APIs for framework integration](#framework-integration), in pure JS the service is used like this:
+Although there are APIs for framework integration (see [`@rxfx/react`](https://github.com/deanrad/rxfx/tree/main/react)), in pure JS the service is used like this:

 ```ts
 // Request a counter increment (will complete after 1000 msec)